mturney2/DIP/README.md

 # Prerequesites

 ## Prerequisites to Run Demo
 1. There are two options to execute the project code.
-1) On GPU with MATLAB 2) Directly on the GPU
+On GPU with MATLAB or execute directly on the GPU.
+MATLAB is perferred to maintain a similar algorithm framework.

-## Steps to Run MATLAB Demo
+## Steps to Run MATLAB Demo (preferred)
 1. Clone the code repository `./Demo_MATLAB` and download the files to a local directory.
 2. Demo_MATLAB contains a compiled MEX binary `Corr2GPUMex_Final.mexa64` which is called in `main.m` for displacement estimation.
 The MEX was compiled for a 64-bit Linux OS.
 3. If neccessary, the MEX can be recompiled using the following two lines: